Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 ### Daisy Chain

 Joel: Hehey, Daisy Chain here.
 Hey, if you have another advice regarding sound configurations, let us know after this game, okay.
 It seems that the 7.1 Surround Sound could not work to what I intend, you know, it only works on `Spatial`.
 Ah you know that?
 No?
 Ask Hailey, I'm talking about `3D Space`, the `red` nodes stuffs!
 There's alot more details in Godot, I'm still getting more.

+### Ozzy Old

+Joel: Oh man, if it isn't..
+Okay, everyone, this is Uncle Ozzy.
+I know, it's...
+Yeah, best behaviour everyone, and watch your language.

+Ozzy: What do you..

+Joel: Yeah yeah, I know.
+Oh my God..

+### Moh.
+Fard

+Joel: Uh oh, it's Fard (read `Farad`).
+And here he is.
+Ahei?

+Fard: (fart sfx)

+Joel: Yeah yeah I know!
+Everyone, Fard.
+If you don't know, he's one of the biggest fan of everything related to Jack, in fact had ever involed in the Facebook version, now you know.
+And Fard, I know this isn't the Jack you're looking for, I know.
+I just found this framwork from Australia and here we are.
+Hope you enjoyed this, and if there is something wrong, we apologize.
+So, enjoy the game.
+Once again, thancc for still joining with us despite of all this.

+Fard: (faaaaart)

+Joel: Right, let's just do it!

+### Cookie Masterson

+Joel: Hehey, Cookie's here.
+Sup, buddy?
+Yep, This is the Down Under's remission I'm talking about.
+This here.
+What do you think?
+I know, it's sloppy or what, but it's enough to get us started.
+Well if you'd like to give it a try, feel free!
+Would be there an episode for you to host, idk.

+### Juan Linietsky

+Joel: Oh my God, no pecking way! it's the Godot creator guy!
+NO PECKING WAY!!
+Juan is here!!! not the horse, the Godot guy!
+Yess!!
+Ahei, what's up?
+Didn't expect to see you here, thancc for joinin'.
+Wow!
+Okay, This would be fun.
+Let's go..

+(may also does for Ariel Manzur and others related)

+### Hatsune Miku

+Joel: AHei, Hatsune Miku.
+Wow!
+She's here!

+## Extras

+### Ralsei Missing

+Joel: Wait what the hell happened here?
+GNU!
+What are you doing here?

+GNU: Oh, I just replacing Ralsei for a moment

+Joel: No, where is Ralsei?
+He was supposed to do the job here!

+GNU: idk, I suddenly got a call and a portal came. the guy in the portal would gave me some.. wheat. ...
+And he looks like he is desperate.

+Joel: Oh my God.
+Karesh!!!

+Karesh (meme primitive, female voice): Yes, sir?

+Joel: What happened with Ralsei?

+Karesh: I have received message that he was still having busy school affairs.

+Joel: Ah damn it, he's been on there always, I wonder.
+He's the expert at annoying chit chattering, why not you just use the recording we had?

+Karesh: I am sorry, sir.
+But we have no such recording in this directory.

+Joel: Oh yeah, I forgot.
+We don't have it at all, to this day.
+Welp, congratulations, people, you win this time. but next time this gonna be serious.

 # End